Buy Beverage trucks, price list | Truck1 India

 Contact the seller

-DAF FAN XG 480 Swing-Board-Aufbau Mitnahmestapler
+DAF FAN XF480 Swing-Board-Aufbau mit Mitnahmestapler

 Beverage truck